 Olbrich Botanical Garden is located in Madison, Wisconsin.
 You can find a plethora of plant life throughout the 16-acre outdoor garden area.
 Visitors can find both exotic plants and greenery that’s a little closer to home.

 Janesville, Wisconsin, houses the beautiful Rotary Botanical Gardens.
 This 20-acre non-profit garden offers over 4,000 different types of plants.
 The different themes throughout the garden take its visitors on a trip to Japan, Scotland, England, and Italy.

 Boerner Botanical Garden is known for being Milwaukee County’s Living Museum.
 Join in on classes for both adults and children at the gardens in Hales Corners.
 Take a guided garden tour of their English inspired plants, glacial fieldstone walls and handcrafted limestone statue.

 Green Bay Botanical Garden is the Wisconsin’s northeast plant education and protection center for the past 20 years.
 Holiday events, group tours, and children/adult programs keep the community involved.

 The Allen Centennial Gardens is located in Madison, Wisconsin, that serves the UW-Madison students as an outdoor classroom.
 The main emphasis is the herbaceous ornamental perennials.
 Admission is free and the garden re open all year round.

-La Crosse’s Riverside International Friendship Garden reflects the community’s appreciation for diverse culture.
+Riverside International Friendship Gardens in La Crosse reflects the community’s appreciation for diverse culture.
 The garden is a representation of all of La Crosse’s sister cities which include cities within Ireland, Russia, France, Norway, Germany, and China.
 Check out one of Wisconsin’s most diverse gardens!